-$(\sum \text{Sturgeon}{\text{weekly}} / n{\text{weeks}}) 52 / \text{SC}{\text{max}} \times 100$ where,
+(

+$$\sum$$

+Sturgeon ${weekly}$ / $n$ ${weeks}$ ) \ 52 / $SC$ ${max}$ $X$ 100

+where,

-Sturgeon ${weekly}$ = the weekly number of sturgeon within the isopleths, and n ${weeks}$ = the number of weeks of pile driving during construction.
+Sturgeon ${weekly}$ = the weekly number of sturgeon within the isopleths, and $n{weeks}$ = the number of weeks of pile driving during construction.

 Using this methodology, FHWA determined that no more than one juvenile Atlantic sturgeon would be exposed to noise of a peak 206 dB re 1uPa.
-The same methodology was also used to determine the number of Atlantic sturgeon that could be exposed to the cSEL of 187 dB re 1uPa; however, as explained above for shortnose sturgeon, use of this criteria is not appropriate in this case for determining the potential for physiological effects.
-Using the same method, FHWA estimates that no more than 1 "juvenile" Atlantic sturgeon would be exposed to the 206 dB re 1μPa2 s peak SEL ensonified area during the course of the construction period.
+As noted above, this estimate was generated in the 2012 BA where 8 and 10-foot diameter piles were proposed in addition to the 4 and 6-foot piles.
 However, even when considering the upper bounds of this model, while the model assumes an "open system" with sturgeon moving throughout the River, it does not appear that the model accounts for the potential for Atlantic sturgeon of this size class to leave the river or to enter the river from other systems.
 Additionally, we cannot validate the assumptions made regarding gear selectivity for shortnose vs. Atlantic sturgeon.
 For example, we do not know if there are behavioral differences that make it or more or less likely to capture a shortnose sturgeon versus an Atlantic sturgeon of the same size in the same gear.
 Because of these factors, and because we cannot validate other model parameters, it is difficult to determine the validity of these estimates.